A Northern Territory Indigenous Owned Art Centre

 The Warnayaka Art Gallery is located in Australia, in Lajamanu, NT.
-We specialise in Indigenous Aboriginal Art and Dot Paintings.
+We specialise in Indignous Aboriginal Art.
 The Lajamanu Community is 580kms south west of Katherine, Northern Territory.
 Lajamanu is half way between Alice Springs and Darwin.
 Lajamanu has a population of around 900 Warlpiri people and their stories are part of their art.
-Artists in Lajamanu have been finalists in the Telstra National Aboriginal and Torres Strait Islander Awards for the past 4 years.
+Artists in Lajamanu have been finalists in the Telstra National Aboriginal and Torres Strait Islander Awards.

 Bush Turkey Dreaming – Wardilyka Jukurrpa550 x 550mm Acrylic on Canvas$470.00 More Details